 Yang is one of the most common word in Indonesian.
 If you have to remember only one thing, consider it is an equivalent of which.
-But there is actually many different use of yang :
+But there are actually many different uses of yang :

 - It is a way to attach an adjective to a noun.